 Today we will head for the airport to catch a flight to Guwahati.
 A 5-hour drive from here brings us to Kaziranga National Park.
 You can spend the rest of the day relaxing.

-In addition, Kaziranga is recognised as an ‘Important Bird Area’ by Birdlife International, for the conservation of avifaunal species.
+In addition, Kaziranga is recognized as an ‘Important Bird Area’ by Birdlife International, for the conservation of avifaunal species.

 The next two days will be spent in Kaziranga.
-They will begin with an early morning Kaziranga Elephant Safari, which will then be followed by a game drive that will cover one of Kaziranga’s ranges.
+They will begin with an early morning safari, which will then be followed by a game drive that will cover one of Kaziranga’s ranges.